dark-teal-coder/HarvardGraduate/introduction-to-programming-with-python/README.md

 This directory is for the course **CSCI E-7 Introduction to Python** delivered during the period **Aug 30, 2021 to Dec 18, 2021**.

 # Sub-directories
+The course repository contains the following sub-directories.
+Among them, "assignments", "lectures" and "weekly-quizzes" contain all the 12-week materials.
 - `assignments`
   - 12 weekly assignments in .ipynb format
   - 12 assignment instructions on Canvas in .pdf format